top of page

 The shelf life of beer is directly influenced by storage conditions.
 Beers kept within the recommended temperature range of 33°F to 49°F (0.5°C to 9.5°C) maintain their freshness longer.
 Conversely, beers exposed to higher temperatures can develop undesirable flavors and aromas much sooner.

-For craft breweries and distributors, maintaining the cold chain is essential to ensure that consumers enjoy beer as the brewer intended.
-This commitment to quality not only preserves the beer's flavor profile but also upholds the brand's reputation.
+For craft breweries and distributors, maintaining the cold chain is essential.
+It ensures that consumers enjoy beer as the brewer intended.
+This commitment to quality preserves the beer's flavor profile and upholds the brand's reputation.

 River Barrel's Commitment to Fresh Craft Beer